CINPLA/NeuroCNN/README.md

 (13 models from layer 5 for testing are already included).

-Newly downloaded models should be unzipped to the folder "cell_models/bbp/" Then you must run "python hbp_cells.py compile" to compile .mod files.
-This only has to be done once, if you do not add more models or manipulate the .mod files (if you find problems in compiling try to install: sudo apt-get install lib32ncurses5-dev)
+Newly downloaded models should be unzipped to the folder "cell_models/bbp/" Then you must run `python hbp_cells.py compile` to compile .mod files.
+This only has to be done once, if you do not add more models or manipulate the .mod files (if you find problems in compiling try to install: `sudo apt-get install lib32ncurses5-dev`)

-To run all L5 cell models you have downloaded, run "python do_all_cell_simulations.py" From the command line you can give arguments to customize your simulated data:
+To run all L5 cell models you have downloaded, run `python do_all_cell_simulations.py` From the command line you can give arguments to customize your simulated data:

 - -rot -- 3d rotations to apply to the models befor computing EAPs (Norot-physrot-3drot)